 Stephen Mackey starts with a short orchestral piece, Lost and Found (1996).
 ‘I find it fascinating how music can suggest movement’, writes the American composer about his own work.
 ‘The main thing I’m interested in is the medium in which the musical journey takes place, the auditory topography so to speak’.
 In Lost and Found, Mackey takes the listener on a road trip through sounds that constantly change their timbre, during which his rock background clearly shows through.
 This composition is an orchestral version of an earlier solo piece for electric guitar.

 Similar themes form the foundation of Sacred Environment (2017) by composer Kate Moore.
-The Australian-Dutch composer has written an oratory triptych for soprano, didgeridoo, choir, orchestra and a visual VR installation.
+The Australian-Dutch composer has written an oratory triptych for soprano, didgeridoo, choir and orchestra.
 In this work she places the spotlight on the Hunter Valley in Australia, territory of the Australian Dharug, Darkinjung and Wonnarua tribes and an area weighted with mythological and spiritual significance that holds special meaning for Moore.
 In Moore’s post-minimalist score the leading role is given to soprano Alex Oomens, who is immersed in the Australian landscape by means of a virtual reality headset.
 The audience follows the images, made by filmmaker Ruben van Leer, on a screen and is thus carried along in an audiovisual investigation into the changing meaning of once holy places in our de-mythologised society.

 George Crumb (1929) studied at Mason College of Music in his home city of Charleston (West Virginia), where he received his bachelor's degree in 1950.
 He continued his training with Eugene Weigel at the University of Illinois and after receiving his master's degree, studied